Francis Hughes: 1981 hunger strike

 Hughes was involved in the mass hunger strike in 1980, and was the second prisoner to join the 1981 Irish Hunger Strike in the H-Blocks at the Maze prison.
 His hunger strike began on 15 March 1981, two weeks after Bobby Sands began his hunger strike.
 He was also the second striker to die, at 5:43pm BST on 12 May, after 59 days without food.
-His death led to an upsurge in rioting in nationalist areas of Northern Ireland.
+His death led to a surge in rioting in nationalist areas of Northern Ireland.

 His cousin Thomas McElwee was the ninth hunger striker to die.
 Oliver Hughes, one of his brothers, was elected twice to Magherafelt District Council.

 He is commemorated on the Irish Martyrs Memorial at Waverley Cemetery in Sydney, Australia.

 He is portrayed by Fergal McElherron in the film H3.